For academic year 2021-2022.

 C.I.S.
 Concentration: Latin American, Latinx, and Caribbean Studies

+Tropical beaches?
+Spicy tacos?
+Mega cities?
+Merengue dancing?
+Narcotrafficking?
 What do you think of when you hear “Latin America"?
 In this seminar, we will explore cinema from and about Latin America to expand our understanding of this culturally diverse region comprised of more than twenty countries and territories.
-Together, we will examine topics such as race, gender, identity, globalization, displacement, migration, politics, and memory through the lens of films by Latin American screenwriters and directors.
+Together, we will examine topics such as gender, identity, displacement, migration, politics, and memory through the lens of films by Latin American screenwriters and directors.
 Students will gain experience in film analysis, learning how to articulate the relationship between content and artistic form.
 Through this cinematographic encounter, we will begin to see and understand Latin America in a new way.

 Diverse Art of Latin America (spring)

-We will focus on a wide range of movements and styles present in 20th through 21st century art from Latin America, engaging with the following questions: In what ways do Latin American artists dialogue with European, African, and indigenous aesthetic traditions?
-What are the implications of framing painting as “art for art’s sake” or creating art for political purposes?
+We will begin the spring semester with a role-immersion game, The Prado Museum Expansion: The Diverse Art of Latin America, that introduces a wide range of movements and styles present in 20th through 21st century Latin American art.
+In what ways do Latin American artists dialogue with European, African, and indigenous aesthetic traditions?
+What are the implications of framing paintings as “art for art’s sake” versus creating art for political purposes?
 How do gender, ideology, and race interface with artistic production?
-What are some of the different ways that Latin American public art has functioned since the 1970s to the present day?
-Students will perform close readings of art works with a focus on the formal elements of painting.
-Together, we will take trips into the local Worcester community to see public art and we will participate in a collaborative art project.
+Students will perform close readings of art works with a focus on the formal elements of painting and will hone their public speaking and argumentative writing skills.
+We will also explore public art in 20th and 21st century Latin America.
+Together, we will document and share different examples of public art in our communities and participate in the creation of a public art project.

 Common Area Designation(s): Arts or Literature